YO-Corp/Yo.Validator/SECURITY.md

 ## Supported Versions

-We provide security updates for the following versions of YOMLM Network Validator:
+We provide security updates for the following versions of YO Network Validator:

 | Version | Supported          |
 | ------- | ------------------ |